Knowing how to pick up VFR flight following is a vital pilot skill.

 (P.S.
 I can’t live without this program if you have an iPhone and iPad this is a must for every pilot.
 If you don’t have an iPad, go get one just so you can use this program.
 Seriously)

 Portland has two departure frequencies.
 Use the one appropriate to your departure heading.
-For example, if you are heading south-ish use 124.35 and if you are going north-ish use 118.1.
+For example, if you are heading north-ish use 124.35 and if you are going south-ish use 118.1.

 Don’t worry.
 If you mess up they will tell you to contact the other frequency.
 Still, do your best to get the right one.